rafaqz/Flatten.jl/README.md

 `@flattenable` macro to define which struct fields are to be flattened.
 It also provides `metaflatten()` to flatten any other MetaFiels.jl metafields into the same sized vector as `flatten()`.
 This can be useful for attaching Bayesian priors or optional units to each field.
-Pseudo-metafileds `fieldname_meta`, `fieldparent_meta`, `fieltype_meta` and `fielparenttype_meta` provide lists of fieldnames and types that may be useful for building parameter display tables.
+Regular field metadata can also be using metaflatten: `fieldname_meta`, `fieldparent_meta`, `fieltype_meta` and `fielparenttype_meta` provide lists of fieldnames and types that may be useful for building parameter display tables.
 Any user-defined funciton of the form `func(::T, ::Type{Val{FN}}) = ` can be used in `metaflatten`, where T is the struct type and FN is the fieldname symbol.

-Flatten.jl also has support for Unitful.jl units: they are stripped from the vector, and added back on reconstruction.
+The AST manipulation code is abstracted in the [Nested.jl](https://github.com/rafaqz/Nested.jl) library.

 This basis of this package was originally written by Robin Deits (@rdeits).
 The current form owes much to discussions and ideas from Jan Weidner (@jw3126) and Robin Deits.